alirezadir/Machine-Learning-Interviews/README.md

 ## Educative.io

 I was introduced to [educative.io](https://www.educative.io/) by a friend of mine, and soon found it super useful in understanding the concepts of CS algorithms in more depth via their nice visualizations as well as categorizations.
 In particular, I found the [Grokking the Coding Interview](https://www.educative.io/courses/grokking-the-coding-interview) pretty helpful in organizing my mind on approaching interview questions with similar patterns.
-And the [Grokking Dynamic Programming Patterns for Coding Interviews](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews) with a great categorization of DP patterns made tackling DP problems a piece of cake even though I wa initially scared!
+And the [Grokking Dynamic Programming Patterns for Coding Interviews](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews) with a great categorization of DP patterns made tackling DP problems a piece of cake even though I was initially scared!

 ## Interview Kickstart
 As I had never taken an algorithms course before and this was my first preparation for coding interviews, I decided to invest a bit in myself and took the [interview kickstart](https://www.interviewkickstart.com/)'s  technical interview prep course.
-In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my skillsets for the main interviews.
+In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my skill-sets for the main interviews.

 **Remember:** Interviewing is a skill and the more skillful you are, the better the results will be.
 Another part of the program that I learned a lot from (while many others ignored :D), was career coaching sessions.